 Living organism or work of art?
 Is there a difference?
 In the case of the blue glaucus, also known as the blue dragon, the answer is no. The blue dragon (Glaucus atlanticus) is a type of mollusk, or sea slug, known as a nudibranch.
 It can be found on the surface of the Atlantic, Pacific, and Indian oceans in temperate and tropical waters throughout the world.

-Glaucus atlanticus feed on other pelagic creatures - that is, those that live near the surface of the water.
+Glaucus atlanticus feed on other aquatic creatures - that is, those that live near the water's surface.
 Its favorite meals, made up primarily of venomous siphonophores, sound like mystical creatures themselves, including the by-the-wind-sailor (Velella velella); the blue button (Porpita porpita); the violet snail, and the dangerously venomous Portuguese man o' war.
-The blue dragon stores the man o’ war’s stinging nematocysts within its own finger-like appendages, making itself equally venomous to predators.
+The blue dragon stores the man o’ war’s stinging nematocysts within its finger-like appendages, making itself equally venomous to predators.
 One sting from this little guy can lead to nausea, pain, vomiting, acute allergic contact dermatitis, and post-inflammatory hyperpigmentation.

 Should you ever come in contact with one, look, admire, be appropriately awed, but do not touch!